 Because the opportunity right now is you go to these people that don’t have the right expectations, and you say, hey, I’ll literally do everything, I’ll even talk to the customer.
 You don’t have to do anything.
 I’ll do all the listings, the pictures, and all of that.
 And you get a percentage of the profit.
 So you got to think about why this is a win-win, right?
 It’s a win for you because you make Money.
 It’s a win for the person because they don’t realize the expectations that are coming up.

-And you can go to the people that have been kind of like failing on Airbnb, right, and don’t have any reviews, don’t have any money, hasn’t been making any money, haven’t been getting any recent bookings; you can go up to them and say,
+And you can go to the people that have been kind of failing on Airbnb, right, and don’t have any reviews, don’t have any money, haven’t been making any money, haven’t been getting any recent bookings; you can go up to them and say,

 - I’ll do all of it for you to optimize the listing of the pictures,